seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

     url: https://github.com/chef/inspec-azure/archive/0.6.1.tar.gz
 ```

-This will use version 0.6.1 of the `inspec-azure` repo which was the latest version at the time of this writing.
-If you would like to use the latest version of the `inspec-azure` repo, replace the above URL with this one.
+This will use version 0.6.1 of the `inspec-azure` repository which was the latest version at the time of this writing.
+If you would like to use the latest version of the `inspec-azure` repository, replace the above URL with this one.

 ```
 https://github.com/chef/inspec-azure/archive/master.tar.gz